arelymartinez16/ai110-module2show-pawpal-starter/reflection.md

 I wrote eight tests covering three core areas of the scheduler.

 For **task lifecycle**, I tested that `markCompleted()` correctly flips the `completed` flag, and that `addTask()` adds to the pet's task list.
-These were important because the rest of the system depends on completed tasks being excluded from the daily schedule — if that flag wasn't set correctly, tasks would repeat forever or never clear.
+These were important because the rest of the system depends on completed tasks being excluded from the daily schedule.
+If that flag wasn't set correctly, tasks would repeat forever or never clear.

 For **recurrence**, I tested that completing a daily task returns a new task due exactly the next calendar day, and that the scheduler's `complete_task()` method appends that new instance to the pet.
 I also specifically tested on a Sunday to make sure there was no weekday bias.
-These tests mattered because recurrence is easy to get subtly wrong — off-by-one errors in date math would silently produce a task due on the wrong day.
+These tests mattered because recurrence is easy to get subtly wrong.
+Off-by-one errors in date math would silently produce a task due on the wrong day.

 For **sorting**, I tested that `sortTasks()` returns tasks in priority-descending order, breaking ties by pet name then preferred start time.
-This was important because the entire scheduling algorithm depends on sort order — if high-priority tasks weren't placed first, lower-priority tasks could take the best time slots.
+This was important because the entire scheduling algorithm depends on sort order.
+If high-priority tasks weren't placed first, lower-priority tasks could take the best time slots.

 For **conflict detection**, I tested two boundary cases: overlapping tasks should produce exactly one conflict message naming both tasks, and back-to-back tasks (where one ends exactly when the next begins) should produce no conflict.
-The back-to-back case was especially important because the conflict check uses a strict `<` comparison, and getting that boundary wrong would flood the owner with false warnings.
+The case was especially important because the conflict check uses a strict `<` comparison, and getting that boundary wrong would flood the owner with false warnings.

 **b.
 Confidence**